emangulo/kickball-rules/README.md

 **Ball**: (Four Balls is a WALK.
 Four Consecutive Balls without strikes/fouls is TWO BASES)
 1. Any pitch that is completely covering the orange “guiding plate” or outside of it will be considered a ball.
 2. Any ball that does not bounce at least twice before reaching the home plate.
-3. Any player who encroaches in front of the pitcher, while pitching. (see Crashing)
+3. Any player who encroaches in front of the pitcher, while pitching.
+See [Fielding players and base players](#field-players-and-base-players)
    - If the pitcher encroaches closer to the mound than 5ft.
    - If the catcher advances in front of the home plate before the ball is kicked.
 4. Any pitch that crosses the base above the 6” plane (as marked by a cone)